Monogramm/docker-taiga-front-base/README.md

 This image was inspired by [ajira86/docker-taiga](https://github.com/ajira86/docker-taiga) which is a fork of [benhutchins/docker-taiga](https://github.com/benhutchins/docker-taiga).

+For a more advanced image and full docker-compose example, checkout [Monogramm/docker-taiga](https://github.com/Monogramm/docker-taiga).

 ## What is Taiga?

 Taiga is a project management platform for startups and agile developers & designers who want a simple, beautiful tool that makes work truly enjoyable.